a3klein/splat/README.md

 ## Two things to know before trusting a number

-**The z axis is sensitive to how tied coordinates are split.** If z takes only a handful of distinct values — 7 planes in a typical MERFISH stack — the balanced split falls *inside* a plane, and which of the tied transcripts land on which side is decided by the input row order.
-On pooled cerebellum data, reordering the input rows moved individual cells' `cos_z` by a median of 0.065 and moved the overall impurity rate by ±0.2 percentage points (8.4–8.9% across five orderings).
+**The z axis is sensitive to how tied coordinates are split.** If z takes only a handful of distinct values — 7 planes in a typical MERSCOPE stack — the balanced split falls *inside* a plane, and which of the tied transcripts land on which side is decided by the input row order.
 The cardinal x/y and principal axes are unaffected.
-Do not compare z-axis numbers computed from differently ordered inputs, and be careful reading a z-specific result off a coarsely sampled z.
+Be careful reading a z-specific result off a coarsely sampled z.

 **A rate depends on the axis set.** `ax_coh_min` is a minimum, so adding axes can only lower it and raise the flag rate.
-On the same cerebellum data: 7.5% over `(x, y, z)`, 8.5% adding `pc1`, 11.1% over all six.
 The minor principal axes pick up within-cell gradients as well as merges.
 Set `axes=` explicitly and report which set you used.

-## Provenance

-The metric began as a per-cell multi-axis generalization of ovrlpy's vertical signal integrity, developed on human thalamus MERFISH and then used to benchmark a 192-config cerebellum segmentation grid.
-It was extracted here from `stqc`, where it lived as `metrics/_vsi.py`; "VSI" was retired as a name because five of the six axes are not vertical, and "doublet rate" was retired because the score measures how mixed a cell is, not how many nuclei it has.